Akelly982/AnnaAnalyticsRESTFulPython/README.md

 <br>

-### Second within our software:
+### Second with our software:

+You can place this folder where ever you want mine is in my "repo" / "repositories" folder on my desktop because it comes from Github but that is up to you.

-start a new termianl pointing at AnnaAnalyticsRESTFulPython Folder I use the Visual Studio Code CMD terminal with the project open.
+Start a new termianl pointing at AnnaAnalyticsRESTFulPython Folder I use the Visual Studio Code CMD terminal with the project open.

 ---